Ddystopia/rfcs/text/0000-forget-marker-trait.md

 }
 ```

 This code fails to compile too.
 Why?
-Because borrow checker detects a self reference! `handle` borrows `queue`, but we are moving `handle` into `queue`, thus `queue` borrows `queue`.
+Because borrow checker detects a self-reference! `handle` borrows `queue`, but we are moving `handle` into `queue`, thus `queue` borrows `queue`.
 This means we cannot call `drop` on queue or take a reference to it, but since `drop` is inserted by the compiler, we have an error.
-If there was a `loop {}` and borrow cheker considered diverging during analysis, it would compile, and would be sound.
+If there was a `loop {}` and borrow cheker considered diverging during analysis, it would compile and would be sound.

 This means that to use message-passing with `!Forget` types, API authors must rely on lifetimes more - because `Forget` types fundamentally involve lifetime management.
 Looking at the example above, `rx` cannot be passed to the traditional `spawn`, because of the `F: 'static` requirement.
 But `thread::scope` allows it - as well as async `scope` does, with the future itself being `!Forget`.
 Note that rendezvous channels can be soundly expressed using that API and `PhantomData`.